 Online internships will give you a more structured routine, but it is a great way to use all the free time you have at home.
 It will allow you to apply skills in the workplace, connect with virtual teammates, and receive mentorship on work projects.

-Check out our remote internships section to get started with yours.
+Check out our remote/virtual internships section to get started with yours.

 3. Spring clean your room